Bonobono: 2016 TV series

-A recent anime television adaption started airing on April 2, 2016.
+A 2nd anime television adaptation started airing on April 2, 2016.
 Unlike the previous television series, the episode runtime has been cut from 15 minutes to 5 minutes per episode.
 A Planetarium special Bono Bono - Uchū kara Kita Tomodachi (Bono Bono - The Friend That Came From Space) was shown at the Gotanda Cultural Center from September 16 to October 9, 2017.
 Crunchyroll only simulcasted the first three seasons of the series and is no longer available.
 On December 21, 2019, the series had a crossover with Gachapin.
 The anime was on hiatus due to the COVID-19 pandemic from May to June 2020.
 It resumed on June 20, 2020.
-As of September 21, 2025, it has aired 480 episodes.
+As of September 13, 2026, it has aired 529 episodes.